 Furthermore, the marketing opportunities available through social media can’t be overstated, especially as we continue to navigate the COVID-19 pandemic.
 As YouTube, TikTok, and Instagram continue to boost the success of individual dancers and studios, these platforms can have a serious effect on enrollment numbers.
 By making your studio visible on social media, you have the chance to reach more people in your community.

 Prepare Your Studio For The Future

-You opened a dance studio because of your passion, but it takes much more to keep your business running smoothly.
+You opened a dance studio because of your passion, but as we all learned in 2020, it takes much more to keep your business running smoothly.
 Beyond your role as a teacher or choreographer, you also take on the roles of business manager and mentor.